A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation: Abstract

 \section{Abstract}

 The addressee estimation (understanding to whom somebody is talking) is a fundamental task for human activity recognition in multi-party conversation scenarios.
 Specifically, in the field of human-robot interaction, it becomes even more crucial to enable social robots to participate in such interactive contexts.
-However, it is usually implemented as a binary classification task, restricting the robot's capability to estimate whether it was addressed and limiting its interactive skills.
+However, it is usually implemented as a binary classification task, restricting the robot's capability to estimate whether it was addressed or not, which limits its interactive skills.
 For a social robot to gain the trust of humans, it is also important to manifest a certain level of transparency and explainability.
 Explainable artificial intelligence thus plays a significant role in the current machine learning applications and models, to provide explanations for their decisions besides excellent performance.
-In our work, we a) present an addressee estimation model with improved performance in comparison with the previous SOTA; b) further modify this model to include inherently explainable attention-based segments; c) implement the explainable addressee estimation as part of a modular cognitive architecture for multi-party conversation in an iCub robot; d) propose several ways to incorporate explainability and transparency in the aforementioned architecture; and e) perform a pilot user study to analyze the effect of various explanations on how human participants perceive the robot.
+In our work, we a) present an addressee estimation model with improved performance in comparison with the previous state-of-the-art; b) further modify this model to include inherently explainable attention-based segments; c) implement the explainable addressee estimation as part of a modular cognitive architecture for multi-party conversation in an iCub robot; d) validate the real-time performance of the explainable model in multi-party human-robot interaction; e) propose several ways to incorporate explainability and transparency in the aforementioned architecture; and f) perform an online user study to analyze the effect of various explanations on how human participants perceive the robot.

-\keywords{Human Activity Recognition \and Explainable AI \and Transparency \and Attention \and Human-Robot Interaction \and Addressee Estimation}
+\keywords{Human Activity Recognition \and Explainable AI \and Transparency \and Attention \and Human-Robot Interaction \and Addressee Estimation }